zaratsian/Apache-Solr/solr_apache_log_search/README.md

 <br>
 <br><b>Included as part of this project:</b>
 <br>
 <br>1.)
-Download, build and run the Docker container, which I've placed here.
+Download, build and run the Docker container, which I've placed <a href="https://github.com/zaratsian/Apache-Solr/blob/master/Dockerfile">here</a>.
 <br>2.)
 The included python script (solr_index_apache_logs.py), can be used to index the Apache Log file.
 <br>3.)
 I've created a basic Banana UI Dashboard to search, visualize, and interact with the data
 <br>